michalseneor/ASOSMA/firefox-ios/README.md

  One of the best money incoming for firefox are the search engines such as Google, who pays firefox to make Google search engine as the default search engine for firefox.

+ * **Users**:

+ define the system's functionality and use it once it has been deployed.

+ Users use the browser to surf the internet, they expect it to be fast, and wait for new updates for bug fixes or new feature to fully enjoy surfing the internet.

 * **Development team**:
  * Product Manager: Jen Bertsch
  * Project Manager: Mike Alexis